Pratapgarh stampede

-The Pratapgarh stampede was an incident that occurred on 4 March 2010, at Ram Janki temple of the Kripalu Maharaj ashram in Kunda, Uttar Pradesh, India, that killed 63 people and seriously injured 74 more.
+The Pratapgarh stampede was a crowd crush incident that occurred on 4 March 2010, at Ram Janki temple of the Kripalu Maharaj ashram in Kunda, Uttar Pradesh, India, that killed 63 people and seriously injured 74 more.
 The incident occurred as 10,000 people attended the temple to receive free items, such as clothes and food, on the first anniversary of the death of the wife of Kripalu Maharaj.

 Cause

 An unfinished temple gate fell, which may have led to a panic among the crowd and to the stampede.
 Some were crushed beneath the gate while others were trampled by other members of the crowd.
 The cause of the gate's fall was not immediately clear, but it may have been torn down by the crowd.
 This year's lunch had increased attendance due to "the prior announcement that some utensils would also be distributed along with lunch", a lawmaker said.
 A nearby tea stall owner, witness to the stampede, reported people fearing electrocution may have caused panic.
 As rumours broke out that a live electric wire was in the area and had already electrocuted someone, the crowd rushed towards the under-construction gate causing it to crash.